Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 - By email will be deemed received on the date sent (if sent during business hours on a business day) or the next business day
 - By certified mail, return receipt requested, will be deemed received on the date of delivery shown on the return receipt, provided that prior email notification was sent as required above
 - By overnight courier will be deemed received on the next business day after deposit with the courier, provided that prior email notification was sent as required above

+A party's failure to send the optional physical mail notification does not invalidate a Notice that is properly delivered by email under this Section.

 ## 25. MISCELLANEOUS